James McArthur: International career

 He was first called up to the Scotland under-21 squad in February 2008, and he made his debut at that level against Ukraine later that month.

 On 16 November 2010, McArthur made his senior international debut as a second-half substitute for Charlie Adam against the Faroe Islands.
 He scored his first international goal on 9 February 2011, in a Nations Cup match against Northern Ireland.

 As of August 2018, McArthur had made 32 international appearances and scored four goals.
 At this time he advised Scotland manager Alex McLeish that he wished to be excused from international games while he managed ongoing back problems.
-Later that year, he announced his retirement from international football.
+In October 2018, he announced his retirement from international football.